-If undertaking electrical projects around the home, there are certain tool box essentials to keep at the ready.
-While linesman’s pliers, wire strippers, and a good screwdriver can help you achieve pro-level results, having the best voltage tester on hand will speed up your workflow and help keep you safe from shocks.
+If you’re undertaking electrical projects around the home, there are certain tool box essentials to keep at the ready.
+For example, having the best voltage tester on hand will speed up workflow and help keep you safe from shocks.

 - BEST OVERALL: Fluke 1AC-A1-II VoltAlert Non-Contact Voltage Tester